 New York State's Plan Language Law requires landlords to use wording that is clear, simple, and understandable and with common and everyday meanings.
-Sections of leases must be appropriately captioned, and the print must be large enough to read easily (NYS General Obligations Law § 5-702; NY C.P.L.R. § 4544).
-Some clauses are illegal, such as:
+Sections of leases must be appropriately captioned and the print must be large enough to read easily (NYS General Obligations Law § 5-702; NY C.P.L.R. § 4544).
+Some clauses are illegal.
+Following are examples:

-• Exempting the landlord from liability for injuries to persons or property caused by the landlord's negligence, or that of the landlord's employees or agents;

-- Waiver of the landlord's duty to make normal repairs; - Waiver of the tenant's right to a jury trial in any lawsuit brought by either of the parties against the other for personal injury or property damage; - Waiver of the tenant's right to privacy or right to a court-ordered eviction; - Waiver of the tenant's right to sublet in rentals with 6 or more units; - Requirement that the tenant pledge his/her household furniture as security for rent; - Restrictions on childbearing, foster parenting, or legal guardianship of children under the age of 18.
+- Exempting the landlord from liability for injuries to persons or property caused by the landlord's negligence, or that of the landlord's employees or agents; - Waiver of the landlord's duty to make normal repairs; - Waiver of the tenant's right to a jury trial in any lawsuit brought by either of the parties against the other for personal injury or property damage - Waiver of the tenant's right to privacy or right to a court-ordered eviction; - Waiver of the tenant's right to sublet in rentals with 6 or more units; - Requirement that the tenant pledge his/her household furniture as security for rent; - Restrictions on childbearing, foster parenting, or legal guardianship of children under the age of 18.

-As of June 2019, leases can no longer state that the landlord may recover attorney's fees and costs incurred if a lawsuit arises.
-Leases that include a clause for the recovery of attorney's fees and costs are not enforceable (Real Property Law § 234).
+If a lease states that the landlord may recover attorney's fees and costs incurred if a lawsuit arises, a tenant automatically has a reciprocal right to recover those fees as well (Real Property Law § 234).
 A Court can nullify lease clauses that are illegal, although this would not necessarily nullify the entire lease.
-Any additions or deletions to an existing lease must be in writing, mutually agreed upon (both by the landlord and by the tenant) and signed by both parties.
+Any additions or deletions to an existing lease must be in writing, mutually agreed upon (both by the landlord and by the tenant), and signed by both parties.